-Or, if you're not quite ready for the Brave New World of EJB 3.0, you can write a Seam application that uses only JavaBean components, together with Hibernate3 for persistence, by installing the built-in component org.jboss.seam.core.hibernate.
+Or, if you're not quite ready for the Brave New World of EJB 3.0, you can write a Seam application that uses only JavaBean components, together with Hibernate3 for persistence, by installing a built-in component that manages a Hibernate sessionFactory.
 When using Hibernate outside of a J2EE environment, you will also probably need a JTA transaction manager and JNDI server, which are available via the built-in component org.jboss.seam.core.microcontainer.
 This lets you use the bulletproof JTA/JCA pooling datasource from JBoss application server in an SE environment like Tomcat!